 OK, I know the math up there looks great and you might be irritated that this isn’t some get rich quick scheme.
 As noted, I put this together to show you how compound interest really works.
 It’s how investments gain value over time and how people can retire with money in the bank.

 To show you some real numbers might make this a little more real for you.
 Let’s start with $100.
 You can start a Betterment account for $100 (actually less) and start investing with a long-term strategy in minutes.
-You could also try Wealthfront, where you’ll have no fee for up to $15,000 when you use my link.
+I’ve been with them since 2012.

 If you were to invest starting with $100 and you contribute $100 to your investment account per month, how much do you think you’d have after 20 years?
 Seems like a long time, doesn’t it?
 Remember, investing and compound interest work best over the long run, so it’s not a short-term game to play.

-What if I told you, with those numbers, you’d have saved $57,732 by just starting with $100 and adding $1,200 per year.
+What if I told you, with those numbers, you’d save $57,732 by just starting with $100 and adding $1,200 per year.
 That is very doable for most people.

 The graph gives you a little visual break down on how this works, but the 8% rate of return is very doable.
 In fact, over the last 30 years, the S&P 500 has averaged a 10.7% return.
 Yes there are ups and downs, but that’s why we invest for the long run.
 So, when people say you can’t get 8% returns, it’s just not true.
 Tell them to look at historical averages of what has already happened.

 Here is the amortization break down for you for each year and how much interest you receive.
 As your balance increases, so does the interest you earn.

 Not bad for just $100 starting out and $1,200 per year.
 Who wouldn’t want to earn $33,632 in interest over 20 years?
 Without compound interest, much of your saved money will do nothing.
 If you don’t invest it, it won’t go anywhere and it won’t beat inflation.
 Just remember that.